ShadowTux/ProjectTechify/user-scripts/Custom Bang Redirects/README.md

 - `!ddg`: Redirects to DuckDuckGo search
 - `!qw` or `!qwant`: Redirects to Qwant web search
 - `!leta`: Redirects to Mullvad Leta search (with Brave as the search engine)
+- `!mj` or `!mojeek`: Redirects to Mojeek search

+## Missing Functionality Notes:

+* `!mojs` or `!sum`: Redirects to Mojeek search with summary (not implemented yet, but available in Mojeek)
+* Ecosia shopping search redirects to Startpage (as Ecosia doesn't support direct bang redirects)

 ## Supported Search Engines